 At Essex we don’t just prepare you for the legal profession.
 We stimulate your desire to pursue justice and equip you with the skills and knowledge to become an agent for change, whatever career path you choose.

 From the start of your course, we challenge you to think deeply, broadly and strategically about career paths.
 Over the first two years, alongside law subjects, you will take a career management module designed to help you identify personal strengths and goals, understand what employers (both within and outside law) are looking for and enhance your employability profile.

 We also hold an annual law fair, attended by law firms and vocational qualification providers.
 Our graduates pursue careers in the law and in a wide range of other sectors including business and commerce, accountancy, insurance, banking, central and local government, academia, teaching, social work and the police force.

 Our mantra is: be realistically ambitious.
 This involves understanding yourself and the rapidly changing and increasingly competitive graduate jobs market.
-Throughout your time at Essex, advisors in our Employability and Careers Centre, working closely with colleagues in our School, are available to help you formulate your career plan.
+Throughout your time at Essex, advisors in our Student Development Team, working closely with colleagues in our School, are available to help you formulate your career plan.

 English language requirements for applicants whose first language is not English: IELTS 6.0 overall.
 Different requirements apply for second year entry, and specified component grades are also required for applicants who require a Tier 4 visa to study in the UK.

 Other English language qualifications may be acceptable so please contact us for further details.
 If we accept the English component of an international qualification then it will be included in the information given about the academic levels listed above.
 Please note that date restrictions may apply to some English language qualifications

 If you are an international student requiring a Tier 4 visa to study in the UK please see our immigration webpages for the latest Home Office guidance on English language qualifications.